TarunSaranga/Tradebook/README.md

 # Methods Explored
 ## SVM
 Support-Vector Machines are supervised learning models that analyse data for classification and regression analyses.
 Each data point is viewed as a *p*-dimensional vector and the model aims to classify these data points using a *(p-1)*-dimensional hyperplane.
 The best hyperplane is that which has the largest margin between the two classes.
 In case the data points are not linearly separable, we map them to a higher dimensional space where they can be easily separated.
-We use Kernel functions for this depending on the type of data we have.
+Kernel functions are used for the same, depending on the type of data in concern.

 - Linear Kernel is the best option when the dataset is linearly separable.